The Wombles: Children's novels

 All of these were out of print for many years until they were republished by Bloomsbury, from 2010 to 2011, along with the 1973 short-story collection The Invisible Womble, with all-new illustrations by Nick Price.
 In The Wandering Wombles, the setting moved from Wimbledon Common to Hyde Park in central London, but The Wombles to the Rescue saw them return to Wimbledon Common.

 Four of the books were illustrated by Margaret Gordon.
 The Wombles at Work (1973) was illustrated by Barry Leith, who worked on set design for the original FilmFair series.
+The Wandering Wombles (1970) was illustrated by Oliver Chadwick.
 The appearance of the Wombles in the books followed the design of the Ivor Wood TV puppets, with the exception of original editions of The Wombles (1968) and first printings of The Wandering Wombles, which preceded the TV series and depicted the Wombles as teddy bear-like creatures.
 When the 1973 animated Wombles series was in pre-production, a decision was made to change the design of the characters so that they did not resemble teddy bears, as it was felt that there were too many children's shows with teddy bear characters.
 There is a reference in the first book to dark brown being the colour of their fur (with the exception of the oldest Wombles whose fur turns white) but this was changed to silvery grey, save for the neck, which is black.
 Some of the toys and book illustrations do not show the black fur on the neck.

 There is an audiobook of The Wombles, narrated by Bernard Cribbins.

 Beresford wrote a collection of short stories entitled The Invisible Womble and Other Stories (1973); these stories were based on episodes from the TV series, although they occasionally refer to events in the novels.

 In addition to these books, many annuals, picture books and children's early readers have been published over the years, some of which were also written by Beresford.